peiffer-innovations/json_dynamic_widget/README.md

 ## Understanding the Registry

 The `JsonWidgetRegistry` is the centralized processing warehouse for building and using the JSON Dynamic Widgets.
 Widgets must be registered to the registry to be available for building.
 The registry also supports providing dynamic variables and dynamic functions to the widgets that it builds.
+The Registry is also repsonsible for processing `JsonWidgetData` args to their real values via arg processors.
+Users can define their own arg processors which is giving the possibility to define the custom syntax.

 When a value changes on the registry, it posts a notification to the [valueStream](https://pub.dev/documentation/json_dynamic_widget/latest/json_dynamic_widget/JsonWidgetRegistry/valueStream.html) so any potential processing logic can be executed.
 The dynamic widgets that use variable values also listen to this stream so they can update their widget state when a value they use for rendering change.

 The registry always has a default instance that will be used when a substitute registry is not given.
 Substitute registeries can be created and used to isolate variables and functions within the app as needed.
-For instance, you may want a separate registry per page if each page may set dynamic values on the registryo.
+For instance, you may want a separate registry per page if each page may set dynamic values on the registry.
 This can prevent the values from one page being overwritten by another.

 ## Built In Widgets